 Have you ever wondered how much money you could get paid for your sperm donation?
-Well, if you are a healthy 18-40 year old man, it is conceivable that you could be earning up to $1,200 a month, whilst also helping to fulfill the dreams of others for starting a family.
+Well, if you are a healthy 18-40 year old man, it is conceivable that you could be earning tidy sum, whilst also helping to fulfill the dreams of others for starting a family.

 So how do you become a sperm donor?
 What are the advantages and drawbacks of this unusual way to earn cash by selling your seed?

 This short guide will show you how to make money from your sperm donations.

 Asides from being between the ages of 18-40, there are some other requirements to meet in order to be able to sell sperm:

 - You must be in excellent health and you will be required to provide extensive medical history for yourself, parents, siblings, and grandparents.